 What to do: Be honest, but be kind.
 Break up in person, not by text.
 Don't gossip about it later, either.
 Show the same respect you would want.

 You're walking to class when your friend whispers there's a bright red streak down the back of your pants.
 You've gotten your period in the middle of school.

 What to do: Untuck your shirt or tie a jacket around your waist to hide the stain and head for the nurse's office or to a trusted teacher.
-From now on, stock your locker with an extra pair of pants and some pads or tampons in case it happens again.
+From now on, stock your locker with an extra pair of pants, panties, and some pads or tampons in case it happens again.